redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 >
 > **But what about the Comment component we just made, why doesn't that fetch its own data?**
 >
 > There aren't any instances I (the author) could think of where we would ever want to display only a single comment in isolation—it would always be a list of all comments on a post.
-If displaying a single Comment was common for your use case then it could definitely be converted to a CommentCell have it responsible for pulling the data for that single comment itself.
+If displaying a single Comment was common for your use case then it could definitely be converted to a CommentCell and have it responsible for pulling the data for that single comment itself.
 But keep in mind that if you have 50 comments on a blog post, that's now 50 GraphQL calls that need to go out, one for each comment.
 There's always a tradeoff!
 >
 > **Then why make a standalone Comment component at all?
 Why not just do all the display in the CommentsCell?**
 >